isa7y/isa7y/README.md

 ➦ tenho 7 anos

-➦ estou no 2 ano do funamental
+➦ estou no 2 ano do fundamental

  <a href="https://github.com/isa7y">